christianlarsen/rpg-structure/README.md

 # RPG-structure

-This is an extension that can be used for generating full free RPG qualified data structures, with *auto, *var, or default type, with the subfields you need.
+This is an extension that can be used for generating full free RPG qualified data structures.

+The format can be default, template, *auto, or *var, with the subfields and substructures you need.

 ## Features

-The extension allows you to insert a name for the structure, a dimension, a type (*auto, *var, or default).
+The extension allows you to insert a name for the structure, a dimension, a type (default, template, *auto or *var).
 For the fields, you can insert the name, the type, and size (these three fields are required), and a possible init value.
-The code of the structure in free RPG is inserted in the place of the code where you execute the extension.
+You can also add a substructure, and fields into it.
+Once you have filled the mininum data, you can insert it into your code.
+You can set if you want to write the declaration (and other things...), with the format: Dcl-ds, dcl-ds, DCL-DS ... (configuration window).

 ## How to use